Khudoyor Yusufbekov: Death

-In 1990, Khudoyor Yusufbekovich Yusufbekov fell sick, passing away at the Dushanbe hospital No. 4 on November 27 of that year.
+In 1990, Khudoyor Yusufbekovich Yusufbekov fell sick, dying at the Dushanbe hospital No. 4 on November 27 of that year.
 On the request of the leadership of the Tajik SSR and the Academy of Science of the Tajik SSR, his body had been transported by plane to the town of Khorog where he was buried in the Pamir Botanical Garden, on the top of the highest hill.